seandlg/repetition-works/index.md

 ## About

-This is an undertaking by [Onur Solmaz](https://twitter.com/OnurHSolmaz) to make Cognitive Behavioral Therapy cheaper to attain (free), easier to apply and generally more accessible to the masses.
+This is an undertaking by [Onur Solmaz](https://twitter.com/OnurHSolmaz) to make [Cognitive Behavioral Therapy](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy) cheaper to attain (free), easier to apply and generally more accessible to the masses.
+He wants to do to [Law of Attraction](https://en.wikipedia.org/wiki/Law_of_attraction_(New_Thought)) what [Jon Kabat-Zinn](https://en.wikipedia.org/wiki/Jon_Kabat-Zinn) did to [meditation](https://en.wikipedia.org/wiki/Meditation).
 His goal is to turn it into a global movement and benefit billions of people.

+This is work in progress.
+Feedback is appreciated.

 You can view the source of this website on [GitHub](https://github.com/osolmaz/repetition-works/).
-You can also give feedback by creating an [issue](https://github.com/osolmaz/repetition-works/issues) and contribute to the website by creating a pull request.
+Create an [issue](https://github.com/osolmaz/repetition-works/issues) or contribute to this website by creating a pull request.

 <!-- [RSS feed](/feed.xml) -->